 Let me tell you what is NOT in my child’s trunk this year.
 There are not 14 different shirts and 14 different shorts and pairs of socks.
 No. There are about 5 outfits.
 A sweatshirt, (why does he need this when temps have been over 100 degrees pretty much every day?
 I don’t know.
 He says its cool by the river in the morning…I think he is experimenting with mind over matter) a pair of beat-up outdoor sandals, and one pair of pajama pants, a pair of jeans and snap button shirt for the dance.
 He probably will use half of the clothes I have packed for him.

-As for me, I approached the entire situation with a lot less stress than I did last year because I learned that it actually takes a lot less than we think it does, a lot less than we are told it does.
+As for me, I approached the entire situation with a lot less stress than I did last year because I learned that it actually takes a lot less than we think it does, a lot less than we are told it does for goal achievement.

 My child had an amazing time at camp last year.
 He will have another amazing time this year.
 Why?
 Because he is fully present, not distracted, working his mind and his body, hanging out outside and being with people he cares about.
 That’s really all that is required to have a good time, really all that is required to have a good life.
 He is getting down to the work of his heart.
 And really, that’s all you need.
 All that is required to do your creative work, to make your mark, to share your vision.